TACITVS/QR_Backup/README.md

 This repository now ships a single-file PyQt5 application – `secure_qr_backup_monolithic.py` – that combines the most useful ideas from the original multi-module prototype and the monolithic reference implementation.
 It provides an end-to-end workflow for generating secrets, encrypting data, producing QR codes/JSON backups, and restoring that data with strong password-based encryption.

+All legacy helper modules have been retired; the repository contains only this monolithic script along with the accompanying documentation and license.

 > **Security Warning**
 > The tool is provided for educational purposes only.
 It has not been audited by security professionals.
 Treat any secrets that touch an online machine or clipboard as compromised.